arc-1409/FootballWatcher/README.md

 ## 🏁 5 Most Recent Updates

-- Resolved optional parameters passing into algorithms by passing objects instead of object properties individually (10 OCT 25)
+- Added new feature: look up most recent match's result (4 NOV 25)
+- Fixed error message that considers invalid team anme inputs, such as typos (17 OCT 25)
+- Added benchmarking to calculate code execution time (17 OCT 25)
+- Explored ASCII art for project title (11 OCT 25)
 - Alogirhtm now accepts any combination of command arguments and options for user input (10 OCT 25)
-- Explored ASCII art for project title (11 OCT 25)
-- Added benchmarking to calculate code execution time (17 OCT 25)
-- Fixed error message that considers invalid team anme inputs, such as typos (17 OCT 25)

 ## ⏳ Future Features

 We plan to work on adding these features in the future, in no particular order yet:

-- Most recent match result
 - Star favorite teams and leagues to follow-up
 - starting xi
 - league table look up